Library Technician Program

 - Online learning students e-Learning zone login

 The certificate and degree program prepare students for employment with entry and mid-level library technician positions in public, academic, school, and special libraries.
-This program, designed according to guidelines from the American Library Association, is intended to equip students with many of the required competencies for a successful performance in all phases of library services.
-It encompasses the library automation essentials such as acquisitions, cataloging, circulation, public access catalogs, techniques of information retrieval, and the Internet.
-It also emphasizes the skills of communication and the spirit of public service essential in a diverse and multicultural society.
+This program, designed according to guidelines from the American Library Association, is intended to equip students with many of the required competencies for successful performance in all phases of library services.
+It encompasses library automation essentials such as acquisitions, cataloging, circulation, public access catalogs, techniques of information retrieval, and the Internet.

 Requirements for the Library Technician Certificate